checkout page examples

 TYLER’s is a store in Texas that sells fashionable clothes, shoes, and accessories for everyone.

-They also use an icon of a lock to show that their payment checkout page is safe and reliable.
+They also use a lock icon to show that their payment checkout page is safe and reliable.

 9. Under Armour